Last revised: August 6, 2017

 RoCa: Isaiah 44:6-8; Romans 8:26-27; Matthew 13:24-43

-In 2014, I am continuing to reflect on the Gospel Reading, even past the time of preaching it.
-One thing that has struck me this time around is how the Second Reading might aid an interpretation of this parable:
+One thing that has struck me in recent years is how the Second Reading might aid an interpretation of this parable:

 …for the creation was subjected to futility, not of its own will but by the will of the one who subjected it, in hope that the creation itself will be set free from its bondage to decay and will obtain the freedom of the glory of the children of God.
 (Rom 8:20-21)